 A harsh one of this was the original Grand Finale of the series, "Last But Not Beast".
 Dexter and his family had fully united to destroy the beast that Dexter accidentally awoke from its slumber and everyone was happy.
 However, Dad remembers about Dexter's titular lab and Dexter's quick to remove that information from both Mom and Dad, even making them forget the fact that they saved the world together!
 When Monkey's mask is torn off and Dexter discovers his identity, Monkey uses the gun to remove everything from that point from his mind, allowing Mandark to declare that he had destroyed the monster, leaving a despondent Dexter to bemoan that he should have destroyed it.

 The Dragon Hunters, like the Get Backers, never do lasting profits, despite all of Gwizdo's schemes toward this end.
-Sometimes they do get to fly home with the reward money, but by the start of next episode they invariably be broke.
+Sometimes they do get to fly home with the reward money, but by the start of next episode they will invariably be broke.

 DuckTales — and, in fact, any other appearance of Scrooge McDuck — is oddly obsessive about this trope, even to the extent of Scrooge very rarely managing to walk home with the treasure he's seeking.
 Do they really think that an extra million or so dollars would have any effect on the lifestyle of a man with five multiplujillion, nine impossibidillion, seven fantasticatrillion dollars and ten cents?